 The AMA also developed a set of best practices guidelines for the use of prescribing data by industry.
 These guidelines reinforce to the pharmaceutical industry the responsible use of these data.

-Through the licensees, the AMA Physician Masterfile has been made available to hospitals, medical schools, pharmaceutical companies, medical equipment and supply companies and other institutions interested in supplying goods and services to medical community.
+Through the licensees, the Physician Professional Data has been made available to hospitals, medical schools, pharmaceutical companies, medical equipment and supply companies and other institutions interested in supplying goods and services to medical community.
 AMA's database licensees specialize in direct mail, sales call reporting and other database marketing services.

 Companies and organizations interested in becoming a database licensee can email an inquiry to AMA Database Licensing.

-Since 2002, the AMA Department of Database Licensing has used the AMA Data Licensing Privacy Notice (PDF) for the distribution of physician data.
-The AMA Data Licensing Privacy Notice addresses important information about AMA data collection, maintenance and licensing, AMA security procedures and the distribution of AMA physician data.
+The AMA and its various affiliates respect your privacy and are committed to protecting it at all times.
+The AMA Data Licensing Privacy Notice (PDF) addresses important information about AMA data collection, maintenance and licensing, AMA security procedures and the distribution of AMA physician data.

 It also gives physicians and medical students the option to restrict unwanted correspondence or opt out of having their information routinely licensed.
-Physicians may place a request to add a Do Not Contact (DOC) or Do Not Release (DOC) restriction to their AMA Physician Masterfile record.
+Physicians may place a request to add a Do Not Contact (DOC) or Do Not Release (DOC) restriction to their AMA Physician Professional Data record.

 To submit the "Do Not Contact" form via mail or fax, print the form and mail or fax it.
 You can also set up the "No Contact" restriction by calling AMA at (800) 621-8335.